NairAd02/NairAd02/README.md

 - Development of **native Java Swing applications** with dynamic and interactive interfaces.
 - Handling of **files for storage and inter-program communication**.
 - Application of **data structures and geometric calculations** for educational diagramming tools.
-- Integration with local databases (MySQL / PostgreSQL).
+- Integration with local databases (MySQL / PostgreSQL / MongoDB).

 ---